Care Certificate Training

 The training provided by 360 covers all of the 15 necessary Care Certificate standards:

-Standard 1 -Understand your role: Within this course you will learn the importance of a support worker, what a support worker's roles and duties are and how to use these roles within domiciliary care.
+Within this course you will learn the importance of a support worker, what a support worker's roles and duties are and how to use these roles within domiciliary care.
+This training will also help you to understand the aims and values of 360 as an organisation. your role: Within this course you will learn the importance of a support worker, what a support worker's roles and duties are and how to use these roles within domiciliary care.
 This training will also help you to understand the aims and values of 360 as an organisation.

 As a care and support worker this training will explain what the duty of care is and how we use this within the working environment.
 How do carers apply the duty of care legality without offending those they are caring for.

 When working within a domiciliary care environment, carers must learn that each individual they support is different.
 Within this standard carers will learn how to adapt in different environments.
 This course will also discuss client values such as individuality, dignity, independence, rights, privacy, choice, respect and partnership.

 This standard is designed to develop knowledge and understanding, this course covers a range of topics including understanding what dignity is, the importance of respect, duty of care and how to promote dignity within the organisation.

 This course raises awareness of all three health issues and explores acts such as the human rights act.
 Within everyday living there is deemed that there less opportunities for people with learning disabilities.
 This training will help to understand this matter but also try to conquer these disadvantages.

 This standard provides clear knowledge on the administration of basic life support.
 This standard when working within domiciliary care is essential as the carer will be the first point of call if a client needs life support.
 Carers must know the signs of symptoms of an obstructed airway in order to administer basic life support.

 This standard focuses on legislation and confidentiality within the work place.
 Working in a domiciliary care setting carers are helping those with a vulnerability, confidentiality and handling information training protects the client within their own home.
 Policies and procedures must come into affect when working with other individuals to protect from harm and abuse.

 Each of these areas can also be delivered as stand-alone courses or clusters of two or three standards.
 We can adapt the training to suit the needs of your business or individual lifestyles.